Welcome to today's edition of the Rush 24-7 podcast.

 So we got this.

-Who who benefits from that leak?
+Who benefits from that leak?

 Mike Brown.

-The media which demanded his head is now the drive-by media is resuscitating this guy.
+The media, which demanded his head, is now, the drive-by media is resuscitating this guy.

-You just stirred everything up, and I had to be the fall guy.
+And I had to be the fall guy.

 He didn't say that, but it's what I would have said were I he, were I him, if I were the guy.

-Uh this kid records his teacher, and the teacher's one of these long-haired maggot-infested FM types, and is up there ranting and raving, just what exactly the kind of stuff you hear on these lunatic fringe left-wing blogs, trying to tell these kids in a geography class that George Bush and Hitler have similar patterns of speaking, similar nodes and modes of operation.
+And he's up there ranting and raving just exactly the kind of stuff you hear on these lunatic fringe left-wing blogs, trying to tell these kids in a geography class that George Bush and Hitler have similar patterns of speaking, similar nodes and modes of operation, which, frankly, I don't, it's like I told the group yesterday, this is nothing new.

-This is this is Ward Churchill all over again.
+This is Ward Churchill all over again.

-They've been leftist professors, teachers in the classroom, higher education, elementary school, institutions of higher learning, all over the place for 50 years.
+There have been leftist professors, teachers in the classroom, higher education, elementary school, institutions of higher learning, all over the place for 50 years.

-And the kids, the great thing, what's happening here, the sign to take from this thing in Aurora, Colorado, is that the kids are speaking up about it and they're not sitting there, and some of them are more armed with facts and information than their stupid teachers are, and they're and they're challenging them.
+The parents listen to this program and the kids, the great thing what's happening here, the sign to take from this thing in Aurora, Colorado, is that the kids are speaking up about it and they're not sitting there and some of them are more armed with facts and information than their stupid teachers are and they're challenging them.

-The teachers are going to keep doing this stuff because, well, I actually think.
+The teachers are going to keep doing this stuff because, well, I actually think, let me amend that.

 They are going to keep doing this stuff.

-I think we are on the verge here, or at the very beginning, of the um, what shall I say?
+I think we are on the verge here at the very beginning of the, what shall I say, the assault that will end the monopoly the left has in the academy.

 That's what I see here.

-And it's going to be a slow long march.
+And it's going to be a slow, long march.

 But did you see all those kids that walked out of school yesterday?

-Um I actually think it was none of that.
+I actually think it was none of that.

 I think these are bright kids that saw a chance to get the hell out of prison for a few hours and said, hey, they can't stop us.